erayyym/RoboticsWeb/README.md

 - [Getting Started](#getting-started)
 - [Future Enhancements](#future-enhancements)

-## Project Overview
-This website serves as a portfolio for the Robotics Lab, highlighting its projects, publications, team members, and opportunities.
-The goal was to create an engaging, user-friendly site with a clean, modern interface.

 ## Technologies Used
 - **React** for building a component-based UI
 - **CSS** for styling and responsive design